Thanks: 4

 A while back, Redhead posted pics of a couple of ponchos she had made.
 I liked them so much that I have since made two.
 Don't usually crochet that fast but have been ill so tried to keep myself occupied.
 I wouldn't have pursued them without her encouragement.
 Hats off to the sweetest "Redhead" I know!!!

-Post Thanks / Like - 1 Thanks, 3 Likesredhead thanked for this post
+2. Thanks redhead thanked for this post

 Hi, What type of Poncho's did you make ? heavy or light ?
 I would like to see them or directions if it's okay with you.
 I made a Poncho a year ago & lost the directions !!
 Some where where I wouldn't forget !!